oicr-gsi/ercc/README.md

 Paramter|Value
 ---|---
-ercc.outputFileNamePrefix | String? (optional, will be a basename of the first input fastq if not customized) ercc.mixId | String - need to specify Mix type as in MISO (ERCC Mix 1 or 2) ercc.fastqR1 | File - first (or the only in case of single-end data) fastq file ercc.sampleId | String - id of the input sample
+ercc.outputFileNamePrefix | String (optional, will be a basename of the first input fastq if not customized) ercc.mixId | String - need to specify Mix type as in MISO (ERCC Mix 1 or 2) ercc.fastqR1 | File - first (or the only in case of single-end data) fastq file ercc.sampleId | String - id of the input sample